 A Quick Guide to Winter Boat Storage

-That Americans love boating is almost an understatement, with an estimated 100 million people participating in the activity each year.
-That makes boating the most prominent outdoor recreation activity, alongside fishing.
+To say that Americans love boating is an understatement.
+An estimated 100 million people participate in the activity each year, making it the most prominent outdoor recreation activity, alongside fishing.

 To truly enjoy boating, you need to ensure that your watercraft is in good shape all year round.
 That calls for keen boat care and maintenance.